T4GLTD/IIoT/HOL/IOTHubPiHackathon/timeseriesinsights/index.md

 Click on the Time Series Insights environment resource Click on Go To Environment which will take you to Time Series Insights Explorer
 <!--
+CHC Commenting this section off as it may not be required?
+Put in a separate page in case someone runs into this?
 If you get Data Access Policy Error execute the following steps

 ![Data Access Policy Error](images/16_data_access_poliy_error.png)